 What’s more, as I’ve detailed before, if I’m in an optimal light situation I can read regular print without the aid of a magnifier.
 Much like the coffee table, this has caused no small amount of confusion for people throughout my life.
 It’s difficult to understand unless you fully grasp the anatomy of the eye.
 In the simplest terms, it’s basically cones that handle distance vision and give clarity and crispness to your sight.
 Without them, there isn’t so much an absence of these but a substantial drop in both.
 Meaning that things I can see are in sharp detail, but they need to be relatively — sometimes extremely — close.
 A person with 20/20 vision looking out at the horizon on a clear day can see for quite a ways, but at some point things start to grow indistinct and they can’t quite make them out.
 In my case, that line where things grow indistinct is very dependent on the amount of light, but sometimes it’s hardly six inches away.
 Which is why trying to explain what I can see in terms of visual acuity is like describing a cell phone to Alexander Graham Bell.
 It sort of gets the point across, but it’s not really the same thing at all.

-4. The first plate is a control plate that everyone should see regardless of the level/type of color blindness.
-I can kind of see the 15 in the sixth plate, but only because I know that it’s supposed to be a 15.
+- The first plate is a control plate that everyone should see regardless of the level/type of color blindness.
+I can kind of see the 15 in the sixth plate, but probably because of monitor calibration and the fact that I know it’s supposed to be a 15.
 The other plates are 8, 29, 5, and 3.
-If you have red-green color blindness you’ll see different numbers for those five plates.
+If you have red-green color blindness you’ll see different numbers for those five plates. ↩